pranavjainjs/alcher-tasks/README.md

-# alcher-task-2
+# alcher-tasks
-this repo was made for submission of alcher webops team task 2
+this repo was made for submission of alcher webops team tasks